fast-af/developer-portal-starter/reusables/for-developers/_platform_woocommerce_wordpress_plugin_initial_install.md

 :::info TIP: Troubleshooting Plugin Issues

 You can deactivate plugins to troubleshoot website issues.
 Slowly deactivate them one-by-one, each time checking to see if the issue persists.
-If deactivating a plugin resolves an issue, visit the plugin's changelog or website for relevant updates.
+If deactivating a plugin resolves the issue, visit the plugin's changelog or website for relevant updates.
 Also ensure all of your plugins are always up-to-date.

 :::